tscholze/swift-twitch-twitebo-app/README.md

 # Twitebo - Twitch Teams Browser
 > Uses the Twitch API to get information from a team and it's members.
 It also allows to watch an online team's streamer.

+## Notice
+Due to changing web requests, this project may not run as smooth as it was during the development time.

 ## Prerequirements
 - Xcode 10.2+
 - Swift 5